Ayarina/Url-Shortener-Api/README.md

+# URL Beheader
+Hito 1 de Ingeniería Web.
+(No voy a poner milestone porque me suena a piedra del Minecraft)

 ## Requierements
   * An interpreter/shell/terminal of any distribution that supports python (Pycharm can be also used)
   * Install all the requierements.txt in the terminal